clawstudios/wholesome-cli/README.md

     pub global activate --source git https://github.com/clawstudios/wholesome-cli.git

 ### Local
-If you cloned the repository, you can install the tool with the following line replacing '<path>' with the path where the repo is located on your computer.
+If you cloned the repository, you can install the tool with the following line replacing `<path>` with the path where the repo is located on your computer.

     pub global activate --source path <path>